Dr. Keisha N. Blain

 Dr. Blain is also the editor of five books, including the #1 New York Times Best Seller Four Hundred Souls: A Community History of African America, 1619-2019, edited with Ibram X. Kendi (2021).
 Four Hundred Souls was selected as a finalist for the 2022 Carnegie Medal of Excellence in Nonfiction.
 Her most recent collection, Wake Up America: Black Women on the Future of Democracy (W.W.
 Norton, 2024) brings together the voices of major progressive Black women politicians, grassroots activists, and intellectuals to offer critical insights on how we can create a more equitable political future.

 Dr. Blain’s writing has been featured in The Atlantic, The Washington Post, The Guardian, The Nation, Foreign Affairs and more.
 She frequently offers commentary on international, national, and local media outlets, such as BBC, PBS, MSNBC, CNN, NPR and Al Jazeera.
-She is the recipient of more than a dozen prestigious awards and fellowships, including a W.E.B.
+She is the recipient of more than a dozen prestigious awards and fellowships, including a Dan David Prize, W.E.B.
 Du Bois Fellowship at Harvard University and fellowships from New America, the Institute for Advanced Study, the Carr Center for Human Rights Policy, the American Association of University Women (AAUW) and the Ford Foundation.
 In 2018, she was appointed to the Organization of American Historians’ Distinguished Lectureship Program.
 She is a widely sought-after speaker on United States history, African American history, African Diaspora Studies and Women’s and Gender Studies.

 Speaker Videos